 5 Big Differences Between Cats and Dogs

-Although cats and dogs are the most popular pets, there are some major differences between the two species, and understanding them will prepare you to be a great guardian to your canine or feline companion.
+Although cats and dogs are the most popular pets, there are some major differences between the two species, and understanding those differences will prepare you to be a great guardian to your canine or feline companion.

 Diet and Nutrition